-- Manufacturer, model type and technical data sheets especially of insulation materials with a very low thermal conductivity (< 0.032 W/(mK)).
-Rated values of the longterm thermal conductivity according to national product standards or building authority approval are admissible. - In hot and very hot climates: verification of the radiation characteristics of the surface of walls and roofs. - Verification of moisture characteristics (see further below) particularly in the case of interior insulation and in hot, humid climates (if there are doubts on the part of the Certifier regarding protection against excessive moisture accumulation).
+- Manufacturer, model type and technical data sheets of insulation materials.
+Rated values of the long-term thermal conductivity according to national product standards or building authority approval are admissible. - In hot and very hot climates: verification of the radiation characteristics of the surface of walls and roofs. - Verification of moisture characteristics (see further below) particularly in the case of interior insulation and in hot, humid climates (if there are doubts on the part of the Certifier regarding protection against excessive moisture accumulation).